At some point, it’s going to happen.

 There is a right way and a wrong way to respond to negative comments you receive in social media.

-At my digital marketing agency, we’ve discovered the right way.
+At my digital marketing agency, we spent years developing the right way.
 Here it is.

 Tod’s keynote presentation is a great addition to your next conference or corporate event.
 Your attendees will also get a laminated “cheat sheet” handouts will help enormously when good buzz goes bad online.